California Smoke Spotter Mobile Application developed with React Native and a suite of AWS services.

 Data Analytics with Amazon Pinpoint

-The application leverages the AWS Pinpoint service to send push notifications to the users based on their locations of interest and information about prescribed fires.
+The application leverages the AWS Pinpoint service to send push notifications to the users based on their selected locations and prescribed fire status updates.

 Application Management using AWS Fargate Container Service